BDC Hamburger Icon

 What do you need to run payroll through a PEO?

-You’ll need the following information to run payroll through a PEO:
+You’ll need the following information and decisions in place to run payroll through a PEO:

-• Employer identification number (EIN) and state tax ID: Your business needs a unique identifier, and for federal filings, you must have an EIN to process payroll and submit payroll taxes.
-For some states, an EIN is all you need; for others, a state tax ID is also necessary.
+• Employer identification number (EIN) and state tax ID: Your business needs a unique identifier to file taxes.
+For federal filings, you must have an EIN to process payroll and submit payroll taxes.
+In some states, an EIN is sufficient; in others, a separate state tax ID is also required.

-• Employer information: It’s crucial to have each employee complete Form W-4, which allows you to calculate how much federal income tax to withhold from your employees’ paychecks.
-Employees should also complete their respective state withholding forms.
+• Employee information: Each employee must complete Form W-4 so you can calculate how much federal income tax to withhold from their paychecks.
+Employees should also complete applicable state withholding forms.

-• Payroll scheduling: You need to decide how often you will pay your employees.
+• Payroll schedule: Decide how often you’ll pay your employees.
 Standard payroll schedules include weekly, biweekly, semimonthly and monthly.
-Make sure your schedule follows state laws and industry requirements.
+Make sure your schedule complies with state laws and industry standards.

-• Tax withholding: Your business must calculate and withhold the correct taxes from each paycheck.
-Once your calculations are accurate, ensure that your employees understand how to read their pay stubs.
-This can improve employee trust and satisfaction in the long term.
+• Tax withholding and pay stub details: Calculate and withhold the correct taxes from each paycheck.
+Also, ensure employees understand how to read their pay stubs — this helps build trust and improve satisfaction.

-• Pay taxes: This is the final step of payroll processing.
-Due dates vary for various taxes, so it’s a good idea to note each date.
-If you’re using a PEO for payroll, ask about the tax filing process and if there are any guarantees or liabilities if an error is made.
+• Tax payment and filing: This is the final step in payroll processing.
+Tax due dates vary, so track them carefully.
+If you’re using a PEO for payroll, ask about its tax-filing process and whether it will assist you or assume liability if an error is made.

 FYIDid you know

-In addition to handling payroll, PEOs can provide these additional services:
+In addition to handling payroll, PEOs can provide the following additional services:

 • Administration of health insurance and other employee benefits